Index154/Random-ControlNet-Input/README.md

 4. Enable ControlNet Unit 0 and adjust its settings to your liking.
 You do not need to select an image for it manually at any point
 5. When you click "Generate" the script will select a random PNG file from the folder as the ControlNet Unit 0 input (it will not be displayed in the ControlNet UI)

 If you increase the batch count then each batch will use a different randomly selected ControlNet input image!
+However there is a small bug currently: The metadata displayed in the WebUI after generation finishes will be incorrect except for the first image.
+Pull the images into the PNG info tab to see the real generation info!

 ## Extra details and special features